telecombcn-dl/2017-dlcv-team2/README.md

 | ------ |
 |<img src="utils/acc_hist_200_5_CNN_da_nbn.png" alt="hi" class="inline" height="200"/>|

-Finally, batch normalization mechanism which acts as a regularizer, in some cases eliminating the need for Dropout, has been implemented.
+Seeing the fact that the only adittion of Dropout introduces some strange behaviour, batch normalization mechanism which acts as a regularizer, in some cases eliminating the need for Dropout, has been implemented.
 Normalization is done at each layer for the batch before the activation function.

 | With Batch Normalization|
 | ------ |
 |<img src="utils/acc_hist_300_0_CNN_da_bn.png" alt="hi" class="inline" height="200"/>|
 | Validation Accuracy: 87 % |

+Finally, a final step using Data Augmentation, Dropout and Batch Normalization is shown in the following graph proving that this configuration achieves the best performance.

 | With Batch Normalization and Dropout |
 | ------ |